microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 console.log( "Bonjour" );

 ---
-# Howdy!
+#Howdy!

-> Greetings from Plano, Texas!
+###Greetings from Plano, Texas!

+I really enjoyed this class.
+Thanks, Intafluff!

+(The boss also says *hi*.
+She really enjoys jumping up on the keyboard and messing up my code.)

 JulieB